Winecoff Hotel fire: Casualties

+The hotel was especially crowded that night, for a combination of reasons.
+People from all over the state had traveled to Atlanta to go Christmas shopping in the city.
+Others had come to see the new hit Disney animated film Song of the South, which was playing across the street.

 Of the 304 guests in the hotel that night, 119 died, about 65 were injured and about 120 were rescued uninjured.
 The hotel's original owners, the Winecoffs, who lived in an apartment in the hotel, died in the apartment.
 Thirty-two deaths were among those who jumped, or who fell while trying to descend ropes made of sheets tied together to reach the ground or too short fire ladders.
 Among the hotel guests were forty high school students on a State YMCA of Georgia ("Y" Clubs) sponsored trip to Atlanta for a state youth-in-government legislative program, thirty of whom died.
 The students had mostly been placed two to a room at the back of the hotel next to the alley, where many of the windows had been covered by louvered shutters for privacy.
 The occupants of the shuttered rooms were killed on every floor above the fifth floor.